-Having lost Kostas Manolas to rivals Napoli earlier this summer, it’s an area that boss Daniel Fonseca will want to strengthen before the transfer deadline, and it might not be the only signing that he makes in that department in the coming weeks.
+Having lost Kostas Manolas to rivals Napoli earlier this summer, it’s an area that boss Paulo Fonseca will want to strengthen before the transfer deadline, and it might not be the only signing that he makes in that department in the coming weeks.

 As noted by the Metro, it has also been reported that Roma are closing in a £15m swoop for Liverpool defender Dejan Lovren, and so with the experience and quality combined between the pair, it looks like a sensible double move.